PROFILE

 the process is still ongoing, so far the reforms

-have attracted only meager foreign investment.
+have attracted only meager foreign investment,

-The Ethiopian economy is based on
+The Ethiopian economy is based on agriculture,

-agriculture, which contributes 47% to GNP and
+which contributes 47% to GNP and more than 80%

-population.
-The major agricultural export crop
+The major agricultural export crop is coffee,

-is coffee, providing 35% of Ethiopia's foreign
+providing 35% of Ethiopia's foreign exchange

-mid-1990s.
-Other traditional major agricultural
+Other traditional major agricultural exports are

-exports are hides and skins, pulses, oilseeds,
+hides and skins, pulses, oilseeds, and the

-and the traditional "khat," a leafy shrub that
+traditional "khat," a leafy shrub that has

-has psychotropic qualities when chewed.
-Sugar
+psychotropic qualities when chewed.
+Sugar and

-and gold production has also become important in
+gold production has also become important in

 recent years.